 The governing body consists of five parent governors, one staff governor, seven co-opted governors, one Local Authority appointed governor, and the Headteacher.
 The governing body has the power to appoint Associate members to a committee, and to decide whether they have voting rights.
 The document below shows the period of office for each governor, whether he or she is a governor at any other school, whether there is any financial (or other) interest declared, the committees on which they serve, and their term of office:

 The full governing body meets a minimum of four times each academic year, usually at 7:00 pm.
 If possible, every governor joins at least one of the committees that are responsible for different aspects of the school.
-The committees, which meet three or four times each academic year, are:
+The committees, most of which meet three or four times each academic year, are:

 - Strategy & Finance (includes school structure, budget setting and monitoring, contracts)

 - Operational & People Management (includes pay, HR, school meals, premises, safeguarding, health & safety)

 - Teaching, Learning and Pastoral (includes progress monitoring, curriculum renewal)